Home

 Police Museum

-The Royal Malaysia Police celebrated its 200th anniversary on March 25, 2007.
-If you are in the city of Kuala Lumpur and would like to know more about the history of the police force in Malaysia, drop by the Royal Malaysia Police Museum in Lake Gardens.
 It is located near Kuala Lumpur Bird Park and is opposite the National Planetarium.
 The museum was officially opened by Prime Minister of Malaysia Datuk Seri Abdullah Ahmad Badawi on July 24, 1999.
 There are special theme exhibitions that are held here every 3 months.

 The compound of the museum is well kept and there are a few items that are on display here.
 You will be able to see various armoured personnel tanks, a boat and a Cessna plane being exhibited.
 There are also a collection of cars that were used by previous ISPs of Malaysia.

-The Cessna plane can be seen as you enter the compound of the museum
+The Cessna plane can be seen as you enter the compound of the museum.

-The old boat that were used by the Marine Police is also on display here
+The old boat that were used by the Marine Police is also on display here.

 Entrance to the museum is free with many interactive touch screen terminals that you can use to find out more information about the history of the police.
-The police museum is divided into 3 galleries.
+The museum is divided into 3 galleries.

 Gallery A